alphaArgon/Alkaline.js/README.md

 #### RangeSet

 - A range-based set of integer indices.
 - Supports insertion, removal, Boolean operations, and splicing.

 #### AttributedString

 - A rich text data structure supporting different text styles.
 - Supports efficient substring and attribute retrieval.

+#### Result

+- A type-safe wrapper for handling success and failure cases.
+- Provides methods for transforming values and errors.

+#### RefCounted

+- A reference-counted wrapper for managing resource lifecycles.
+- Useful for managing resources that require explicit cleanup, like object URLs.

 ## License